LabHMChenABRC/PARE-analysis/Metagene-plot/README.md

                       gffread -T -o <.gtf> <.gff>
 -o <Output_folder>    program will save .mrna.density files in this direction
 ```

 This command will extract coding genes with 5'UTR, CDS, 3'UTR, upstream sequence, and downstream sequence lengths of at least 100bp each.
 And count the 5'Ends of unique alignments (MAPQ=255) on the forward strand of selected genes.
 The density distribution of the upstream sequence, 5'UTR, CDS, 3'UTR, and downstream sequence is scaled to 1:2:4:2:1 ratio.
 STAR assigns unique alignments with MAPQ 255.
-It takes less than 15 min to calculate the density for 20M library

 2. Create metagene plot:
 ``` shell